 - A scholarship equal to 75% of room and board for the first year.

-- A scholarship equal to 100% of room and board during the second year of employment.
+- A scholarship equal to 100% of room and board during the second and third year of employment.

-Applications for the next academic year's RA positions typically become available in mid-to-late November and are due in January.
-Applicants must attend an info session, complete an application and attend interview and group sessions.
+The 2018-2019 Resident Assistant Application is now available online here.
+Applicants must complete an application, attend interview and group sessions.
 Selection decisions are typically made in mid-February.